 How often can I come to FISH?

 Our mission is to provide 3 to 5 days of emergency food once per month or about 12 times per year.
-Clients are welcome to go to any one of the four sites once a month.
+Clients are welcome to go to any one of the three sites once a month.
+During the Covid-19 pandemic we realize that families may need more help.
+Please reach out to us if you need assistance - our mission is that no one should be hungry.

 Who can come to FISH?